release-engineering/greenwave/docs/dev-guide.rst

 Code style
 ==========

 We follow the `PEP 8`_ style guide for Python.
-You can check your code's style using flake8:
+Pre-commit (see installation instructions above) runs ``ruff`` and other tools to automatically check and reformats the code on commit.

+To run pre-commit on all files:

 .. code-block:: console

-   $ tox -e flake8
+   $ pre-commit run --all-files

 Additionally, we follow the `"Google style" for docstrings
 <http://www.sphinx-doc.org/en/latest/ext/example_google.html>`_.